timoxley/namefn/Readme.md

 # namefn

-Create an equivalent function with a new name.
+Create a new, equivalent function with the specified name.

 The original function's **properties, arity and prototype are maintained** with the newly named function.